 Thrifted at Nolia

-If I was happy after Umeåker loppis I was in heaven after this weekends storloppis at Nolia!
-Those big thrift markets are amazing, and the goods I did find is still making me smile, largely.
+If I was happy with my thrifted finds from Umeåker loppis I was in heaven after this weekends storloppis at Nolia.
+Those big thrift markets are amazing, and the goods I did find is still making me smile, big time.
 There were people selling everything from antique and vintage to just old and worn, in two overfilled ice hockey rinks of tables and stalls.

 This is what I found: